RobotLocomotion/spartan/README.rst

 Docker Build instructions
 ==================

-The only way to build Spartan is with Docker.
+The only supported way to build Spartan is with Docker.
 See `build with Docker instructions here`_.

 .. _`build with Docker instructions here`: ./setup/docker/README.md